awalvie/utilities/monband/README.md

 # Monband

-Monband is a small bandwidth monitoring utility written in ANSI C.
+Monband is a small bandwidth monitoring utility written in C.

 ## Prerequisites